leovantoji/Bertelsmann_Udacity_TechScholarship_CloudDevOps_Nanodegree/Notes.md

     - Redundancy maintains continuous operations in an emergency.
 It means that if you lose a server, the load balancer will send requests to other working servers.
     - Performance: If a server starts having issues or bottlenecks, the load balancer will add more servers to the pool of available servers.
 Auto scaling automatically adjusts capacity to maintain a steady state.

+## Messaging & Containers
+- **Messaging** typically occurs between Internet-based applications and devices.
+One system can send message to another system.
+- **SNS (Simple Notification Service)** is a cloud service that allows you to send notifications to the users of your applications.
+SNS allows you to **decouple the notification logic** from being embedded in your applications and allows notifications to be **published to a large number of subscribers**.
+  - SNS uses a publish/subscribe model.
+  - SNS can publish messages to Amazon SQS queues, AWS Lambda functions, and HTTP/S webhooks.
+  - A notification can only contain 1 message.
+- **SQS (Simple Queue Service)** is a fully managed message queuing service that allows you to integrate queuing functionality in your application.
+SQS offers two types of message queues: Standard and FIFO.
+  - FIFO should be used when message order is critial, while Standard can be used when messages arrive more than once and can be processed out of order.
+  - FIFO queuses guarantee the order of messages.
+  - Standard queues offer best-effort ordering but no guarantees.
+  - Standard queues deliver a message at least once, but occasionally more than one copy of a message is delivered.
+- A **container** consists of everything an application needs to run: the application itself and its dependencies (e.g. libraries, utilities, configuration files), all bundled into one package.
+Each container is an independent component that can run on its own and be moved from environment to environment.
+- **ECS (Elastic Container Service)** is an orchestration service used for automating deployment, scaling, and managing of your containerised applications.
+ECS works well with Docker containers by:
+  - Launching and stopping Docker containers.
+  - Scaling your application.
+  - Querying the state of your applications.
+- Docker is the only container platform supported by Amazon ECS.